 After the surgery, once I was back in our hotel room, my sister and I indulged in horrendously expensive room service.
 And I devoured every last bit I could get my hands on.
 I will forever maintain that this was the best fruit I have ever hard.
 Must have been the drugs.

 Christmas Eve, four days after the operation, was hosted at my parents house that year, so I didn’t have to travel far for any of the festivities.
 I managed everything quite well, although I did turn in for bed really early.

 In this picture you can kind of see how many layers I had on.
 Support was essential or my chest ached, something akin to the way they feel right before Aunt Flo comes to visit, except 14 times worse.

-Recovery wasn’t easy, but it wasn’t hard either.
+Recovery wasn’t easy.
 I remember vividly how badly I wanted to sleep on my side.
 For the first few days I was forced to sleep sitting up on the couch, an absolutely miserable experience.
 When my mom took my bandages off I cried and moaned because it was so awful and bruised and smelly and sticky.
 What had I done to myself?
 I would have had a tough time taking care of things properly if she wasn’t there to help me.
 I wore an Ace bandage for about 3 weeks, and a sports bra for about 6.
 Visiting Nordstrom for my first bra fitting post surgery was so exciting!

 Though I had hoped for a “lollipop scar”, with the stitches running around the outside of the aereola and then straight down underneath the breast, I ended up with a modified version of that, with the scar running around my aereola straight down, and then extending out to about 3 inches away from my armpit.
 And I have nubbins.
 Over two years later I still have the scars, but they’re very faint and I hardly notice them anymore.